 Teachers will need to be notified if your child is a “car rider”, “walker”, “bus rider”, or enrolled in “aftercare” at the school.
 Students will be released only to persons listed in their file.
 Any changes to the authorized pickup list must be done in person at the office by the enrolling parent.

-Car Riders – Car rider parents receive a mirror hanger tag which is needed to pick up their child.
+Car rider parents receive a yellow tag which is needed to pick up their child.
 Cars line up along Alameda for pickup.
 To join the car line you will need to drive down Mariposa to turn on Alameda.
 Please do not drive down or park on Rosedale Terrace as it creates dangerous traffic situations.
-Students will wait with a teacher in specific grade level area:
+Students will wait with a teacher in specific area until called and then will gather on the ramp in front of the cafeteria doors- as parents drive up and have their tag displayed students will be called and dismissed to their guardian.

 Parents will wait in car line and drive up to teacher.
 Teacher will walk students to car and open door for students.
 For the safety of students, car riders will only be released to individuals in the line.